Inside the Whaley House, San Diego’s Most Haunted Spot

 Anyway, check out posted times if you’re heading over to the Greek Revival house.

-Your Whaley House Tour: A Look Inside
+My Whaley House Tour: A Complete Review

 The house itself isn’t very large.

-Of course there were dead-eyed dolls for sale back then.
+Of course, there were dead-eyed dolls for sale back then.
 OF COURSE.
 What else would a child in that era need or want?

 One of the first things I saw in the old general store was an old book of family photos.
-Apparently the Whaley family found it impossible not to take a creepy photo.
+Apparently, the Whaley family found it impossible not to take a creepy photo.

-Moving on, you’ll see the family’s old dining room, and the kitchen.
+Moving on, you’ll see the family’s old dining room and the kitchen.

 Thanks for that, Alex the docent.